You Don’t Have to Let Your Scars Define You

 Typically there are two reasons to seek scar revision:

 There are two primary surgical procedure types in scar revision, each with their own considerations.
 In either case, a thorough consultation is advised with Dr. Hess to find the most ideal scenario for your case.
+The appropriate procedure for improving the appearance of the scar is determined through evaluation of the characteristics of the scar, such as the size, color, thickness, and location.

 Skin removal involves making an incision around the scar, removing the scar tissue, and re-attaching the skin around the scar.
 If the scar is large, a graft may be needed to take excess skin from elsewhere on the body and apply it where the scar tissue used to be.